-Never Summer Funslinger Review
+Never Summer Funslinger Responsiveness

 The Never Summer Funslinger is aptly named.
 This is seriously the most fun snowboard I have ever ridden.
 If you’re the type of person who lives a “sideways” lifestyle (one who surfs, skates or wakeboards), I have no doubt that this will become a quiver killer.